-Our revenue for the fiscal years ended December 31, 2017, 2016 and 2015 consisted of license revenue, reagent sales and grant revenue.
-One customer, which was based in the United States (AveXis), accounted for approximately 68% of our total revenue for the year ended December 31, 2017.
-No other customer accounted for more than 15% of revenue in 2017.
-Two customers, both of which were based in the United States, accounted for approximately 68% of our total revenue for the year ended December 31, 2016.
-No other customer accounted for more than 15% of revenue in 2016.
-Three customers, two of which were based in the United States and one of which was based in Ireland, accounted for approximately 79% of our total revenue for the year ended December 31, 2015.
-No other customer accounted for more than 15% of revenue in 2015.
-Future license revenue is uncertain due to the contingent nature of our licenses granted to third-parties and may fluctuate significantly from period to period.
-Refer to Note 2, "Summary of Significant Accounting Policies-Segment and Geographical Information," in the Notes to Consolidated Financial Statements for financial data pertaining to our segment and geographic operations.
+Our revenues for the years ended December 31, 2018, 2017 and 2016 consisted primarily of license revenue.
+Two customers (AveXis Inc. (AveXis) and Abeona Therapeutics Inc. (Abeona)) accounted for approximately 97% of our total revenue for the year ended December 31, 2018.
+One customer (AveXis) accounted for approximately 68% of our total revenue for the year ended December 31, 2017.
+No other customer accounted for more than 10% of revenue in 2017.
+Two customers accounted for approximately 68% of our total revenue for the year ended December 31, 2016.
+No other customer accounted for more than 10% of revenue in 2016.
+We expect future license revenue to be derived from a limited number of licensees.
+Future license revenue is uncertain due to the contingent nature of our licensees granted to third-parties and may fluctuate significantly from period to period.